stepleton/SLT_interconnect/README.md

 ## Background and motivation

-Most people familiar with SLT and MST will think of the square aluminum housings for hybrid circuits and ICs (respectively) that appeared on IBM components from the 1960s through the 1990s.
+Most people familiar with SLT and MST will think of the square aluminium housings for hybrid circuits and ICs (respectively) that appeared on IBM components from the 1960s through the 1990s.
 As it happens, SLT and MST specifications also described ways of building circuit boards and connecting